Jeddah residents jittery over spread of deadly MERS virus

 Of the 91 new cases announced in the kingdom in April, 73 were in Jeddah.
 Many of those infected were healthcare workers.

-"Everyone I know, my friends, neighbours, relatives, it's like we were on the dark side," said Lamya Gazzaz, a former nurse and longtime Jeddah resident, speaking of the early days of the outbreak when rumours swirled around the city.
+"Everyone I know, my friends, neighbors, relatives, it's like we were on the dark side," said Lamya Gazzaz, a former nurse and longtime Jeddah resident, speaking of the early days of the outbreak when rumors swirled around the city.

 "There was lots of confusion.
 Relatives kept their children at home.
 People were worried about going to hospitals for their appointments," she added.